On the Provable Performance Guarantee of Efficient Reasoning Models: Probably approximately correct reasoning

-To compute a feasible average error approximation $\hat{L}_u(\alpha)$, we propose a procedure inspired by probably approximately correct labeling \citep{candes2025probably}.
+The bound is also called as upper confidence bound in literature.
+By construction, $L(u)$ is non-decreasing in $u$ since $\ell$ is non-negative and $\mathbf{1}\{U_i \le u\}$ only expands as $u$ increases.
+This monotonicity lets us obtain the PAC guarantee in Definition~\ref{def:pac} and apply fixed-sequence single-start without additional corrections; we summarize it in Theorem~\ref{thm:pac_guarantee}.

+\paragraph{Constructing the upper confidence bound (UCB)} Next we discuss how to construct a valid UCB, via importance sampling.
 Given a sampling size $m$, we first collect $m$ indices $\{i_1, \dots, i_m\}$ by sampling uniformly with replacement from $\{1, \dots, n\}$.
 Then, for each selected index $i_j$, we decide whether to query its expert answer $y_{i_j}$ by performing a Bernoulli trial $\xi_{i_j} \sim \text{Bern}(\pi_{i_j})$, where $\{\pi_1, \dots, \pi_n\}$ are sampling weights.
 This procedure yields a dataset of $m$ i.i.d\@.~random variables:

 The expectation of $Z_j(u)$ is equals the target quantity $L(u)$, since $\mathbb{E}[\xi_{i_j} / \pi_{i_j} | i_j] = 1$.
 We can therefore estimate an upper bound for $L(u)$ by computing a confidence interval for the mean of $\{Z_j(u)\}_{j=1}^m$.
 We formally described it in the central limit theorem (CLT) based Algorithm~\ref{alg:compute_bound}.